Sunnydreamrain/IndRNN_pytorch/pixelMNIST/README.md

 ## The Sequential MNIST example
 ### Usage
 Run the code with the CUDA version.
 It is much faster than the pytorch implementation of IndRNN.
+The command to run the code has included in the run_x.sh fiels for different networks (plain IndRNN, residual IndRNN and dense IndRNN).
+Following are two examples.
    For Plain IndRNN:
    `python -u Indrnn_mnist_train.py --u_lastlayer_ini --constrain_U --model 'plainIndRNN' --bn_location 'bn_after' --num_layers 6 --hidden_size 128 --dropout 0.1 --batch_size 32 --pThre 100`
    For Dense IndRNN: